Doctorate, MSc, Postgraduate Diploma

 The Faculty of Health Sciences and Sport is well placed to deliver a clinically focused programme such as this.
 We are a multi-award winning institution, led by a group of world-leading academics, with strong and established research records, real nursing experience and a wealth of world-class publications.

-The clinical doctorate programme is designed for experienced clinicians determined to contribute to their field of practice.
-It is the ideal qualification for those who retain a clinical focus with commitment to the improvement and advancement of evidence-based care.
+The ‘Clinical Doctorate’ programme is designed for experienced clinicians who wish to attain the highest goal of becoming ‘clinical academic’.
+This is the ideal qualification for those who retain a clinical focus with commitment to the improvement of patient care.

 Studying for a degree means learning in different ways; managing your own time; conducting research; mastering new computer skills.
 We have the facilities and advice on hand to help you do all this - and do it well.

 Of the many reasons students come to Stirling, such as academic reputation and research standards, one factor is always cited: the outstanding beauty of the University's Stirling campus.
 View our online films to get a picture of what it's like to live and study on our beautiful campus.

 Candidates should normally hold a good Honours degree and/or a Master’s degree or equivalent of a university or college recognised by the University of Stirling; hold an appropriate nursing, midwifery or allied health professional registration; and normally at least five years’ post-registration experience.
 Selection follows consideration of written application and statement.